Table of Contents

-That isn’t to say that Kumiho’s don’t age, however, or that they can’t change with time.
-According to Korean mythology, if a Kumiho abstains from eating human flesh for a thousand years, she may transform into a human.
+That isn’t to say that Kumiho’s don’t age or that they can’t change with time.
+If a Kumiho abstains from eating human flesh for a thousand years, she may transform into a human.
 Still, that doesn’t seem to happen all that often as most Kumiho spirits just can’t abstain from seeking human flesh for that long.

 Does The Kumiho Always Attack Those She Has Seduced?